Institutes + Centers

 Please click the links below for more information on each of our training programs.

-Adler Community Health Services’ Division of Community Health Chicago has been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 2004.
+Adler Community Health Services’ Chicago Behavioral Health Workforce Training Programs have been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 2004.
 Our APPIC member number is 1254.

 The Community Mental Health Internship Program at Adler Community Health Services is accredited by the American Psychological Association.
 The Commission on Accreditation of the APA can be contacted at: